UNIVERSITY of WISCONSIN-MADISON

 • Do NOT sign a DEA Form 222 before it is completed.
 This form is the equivalent of a prescription pad and you are legally responsible for its management.

 • After placing an order, closely monitor its arrival.
-Once the shipment arrives, put it in your lockbox as soon as possible.
+Once the shipment arrives, unpack and sign the packing slip, and put it in your lockbox as soon as possible.
 Maintain it in a secure area until it is in storage

 Registrants are responsible for knowing Wisconsin's and the DEA's separate recordkeeping and inventory requirements.
 Get complete details on the Office of Diversion Control website and via Wisconsin Legislative Documents Chapter CSB 3, "Special Use Authorization."